yominater/Obsidian-share/content/Religion/DWYL.md

 > [!bible]+ [Galatians 2:20 - NIV](https://bolls.life/NIV/48/2/)
 > 1. I have been crucified with Christ and I no longer live, but Christ lives in me.
 The life I live in the body, I live by faith in the Son of God, who loved me and gave himself for me.

 We have been crucified.
 When Christ died, all that are and will be His died also.
 When we become His we(our old self) die.
-When we become His, our new self is [[born again]].
+When we become His, our new self is [born again](born%20again).

 > What does that mean practically?
 Does the new self just mean that we have a want to do better more?